k-chinen/tangy/README.md

 <img src="sample0.png">

-You can change color, background hatching and line types.
+You can change color, hatching and line types.

 	drum "A"
 	arrow